spooketti/YT-RPC/README.md

 crx folder: chrome extension that the Selenium browser runs and sends out peerconnection with WebRTC to transfer the music out if you are to trying to make this work for you: go to chrome://extensions and then pack the crx folder into an extension

-(gitignored) private folder in root directory: crx.crx and the pem file
+(gitignored) private folder in rpc directory: crx.crx and the pem file

 rpc folder: (gitignored .env file with YOUTUBE_API_KEY generated from google's api and CLIENT_ID of the discord application), run main.py with discord client open to connect to YT-RPC